What is the Generation IX Project?

 GutMonkey

-With over 15 years of experience working with the bleeding disorders community, GutMonkey delivers unconventional and adaptable adventure education programs that teach those with chronic medical conditions how to lead the lives they desire.
+With 20 years of experience working with the bleeding disorders community, GutMonkey delivers unconventional and adaptable adventure education programs that teach those with chronic medical conditions how to lead the lives they desire.
 The GutMonkey team challenges and inspires people to explore outside of their perceived limits and strive for excellence.

 You